Rico Nasty shares 'OHFR?', new cut from her debut album | NME

 “Y’all are so dedicated it motivates me!
 This sound is something y’all been waiting for.
 Oh for real!”

-The track dropped today (November 11) alongside an official music video, directed by Spudmckenzie and produced by 100 Gecs.
+The track, which was produced by 100 Gecs, dropped today (November 11) alongside an official music video, directed by Spudmckenzie.

 At only two minutes long, the monochrome video sees Nasty go through several costume changes, spitting her lyrics furiously toward the camera with an abundance of attitude.